Battle of Oudenarde: Battle

-Marlborough moved his headquarters to the left flank, giving Eugène command of the right flank (which still checked the left wing of the French army).
-While the right wing was under pressure, Marlborough made a brilliant tactical decision: he placed eighteen newly arrived Hessian and Hanoverian infantry battalions in the left flank to replace twenty of Prussian General Carl von Lottum's battalions, ordered them to move to support Eugène's men.
+As a result, Marlborough moved his headquarters to the army's left flank, while Eugene assumed command of the right flank, which checked the left wing of the French army.
+While the right wing was under pressure, Marlborough placed 18 newly arrived Hessian and Hanoverian infantry battalions in the left flank to replace 20 Prussian battalions under Carl von Lottum, and ordered the Prussians to move to support Eugene's men.
 This moved fresh troops to the critical Allied left flank, while reinforcing the Allied right flank and allowing Lottum's troops to be granted a vital rest.
 Marlborough then began formulating a new plan of double encirclement.
-He had now under his command the fresh Dutch Army, under Field Marshal Hendrik Overkirk, an experienced military officer and ordered them to flank the French right wing.
-The Dutch army was unable to cross the collapsed pontoon bridges near Oudenaarde, forcing him to use the stone bridges in the city, delaying him for an hour.
-Marlborough went ahead with his plan, having Eugène's cavalry charge towards Burgundy's headquarters.
-The French Household Cavalry, the Maison du Roi, were only just able to turn them back and Marlborough, with only the eighteen Hessian and Hanoverian battalions, was unable to do much other than keep the French right in check.
-At about 20:30, Overkirk's troops had arrived and flanked the French right wing.
-This was in conjunction with a dual attack by Marlborough and Eugène.
-Overkirk's manoeuvre was successful.
-Dutch troops under the young Prince of Orange and Swiss mercenaries under Sicco van Goslinga advanced and drove back the French infantry, under which the Maison du Roi.
-At the same time, the Dutch cavalry under the Count of Tilly cut off the French retreat route to Turnhout.
-Much of the French army was routed or captured, with lack of daylight preventing the completion of the manoeuvre.
+He had now under his command 25,000 fresh Dutch troops under Lord Overkirk, and ordered them to flank the French right wing.
+Overkirk was unable to cross the collapsed pontoon bridges near Oudenaarde and instead used the city's stone bridges, which delayed his troops by an hour.
+Marlborough went ahead with his plan, having Eugene's cavalry charge towards Burgundy's headquarters.
+The Maison militaire du roi de France were only just able to turn them back and Marlborough, with only 18 Hessian and Hanoverian battalions, was only able to keep the French right in check.
+At approximately 6 pm, Overkirk's troops arrived and were in a position to flank the French right wing in conjunction with a dual attack by Marlborough and Eugene.